 Following the completion of the Spin-Off, Parent and the Company will be independent, publicly traded companies.
-Parent will not own any Company Shares, and we expect that the relationship between Amrize and Holcim will be governed by, among others, a Separation and Distribution Agreement and the following ancillary agreements: (i) the Transition Services Agreement (as defined in "-Transition Services Agreement"), (ii) the Tax Matters Agreement (as defined in "-Transition Services Agreement (as defined in "-Tax Matters Agreement"), (iii) the Employee Matters Agreement (as defined in "-Tax Matters Agreement"), (iii) the Employee Matters Agreement (as defined in "-Employee Matters Agreement"), (iv) the IP Cross-License Agreement (as defined in "-IP Cross-License Agreement"), (v) the Trademark License Agreement (as defined in "-IP Cross-License Agreement"), (v) the Trademark License Agreement (as defined in "-IP Cross-License Agreement"), (v) the Trademark License Agreement (as defined in "-Trademark License Agreement"), (v) certain commercial agreements, including the Framework Supply Agreement and the Manufacturing and Distribution Agreement (each as defined in "-Commercial Agreements"), and (vii) the other agreements to be entered into to effectuate, or in connection with, the Spin-Off (collectively, the "Ancillary Agreements").
+Parent will not own any Company Shares, and we expect that the relationship between Amrize and Holcim will be governed by, among others, a Separation and Distribution Agreement and the following ancillary agreements: (i) the Transition Services Agreement (as defined in "-Transition Services Agreement"), (ii) the Tax Matters Agreement (as defined in "-Employee Matters Agreement (as defined in "-Employee Matters Agreement"), (iv) the IP Cross-License Agreement (as defined in "-IP Cross-License Agreement"), (v) the Trademark License Agreement (as defined in "-Trademark License Agreement"), (vi) certain commercial agreements, including the Framework Supply Agreement and the Manufacturing and Distribution Agreement (each as defined in "-Commercial Agreements"), and (vii) the other agreements to be entered into to effectuate, or in connection with, the Spin-Off (collectively, the "Ancillary Agreements").
 These agreements will provide for the allocation between us and Holcim of Holcim's and our assets, employees, liabilities and obligations (including with respect to employee benefits and tax-related assets and liabilities) attributable to periods prior to, at and after the Spin-Off, and govern the relationship between us and Holcim for certain commercial matters (including manufacturing, supply and insurance) following the Spin-Off.